RockefellerArchiveCenter/ux-templates/facilitator-script.md

 Do you have any questions for me at this point?

 That completes this usability test.
 Thank you so much for your time!
-I’ll go ahead and stop the recording and I’d love to hear any feedback you have about this remote testing process.
+I’ll go ahead and stop the recording.